derhuerst/url-parser-cli/readme.md

 - [curl's `trurl`](https://github.com/curl/trurl) – Command line tool for URL parsing and manipulation.
 - [`url-decode-encode-cli`](https://github.com/derhuerst/url-decode-encode-cli) – Command line utility for URL decoding & encoding.
 - [`query-string-cli`](https://github.com/derhuerst/query-string-cli) – Decode & encode URL query strings in the command line.
-- [`whatwg-url`](https://github.com/jsdom/whatwg-url) – An implementation of the WHATWG URL Standard in JavaScript
+- [`url`](https://docs.rs/url/) – An implementation of the WHATWG URL Standard.

 ## Contributing

-If you have a question or have difficulties using `url-parser-cli`, please double-check your code and setup first.
+If you have a question or have difficulties using url-parser-cli, please double-check your code and setup first.
 If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/url-parser-cli/issues).